 If the University does not receive the funding for any scholarship or grant, it will not be awarded.
-Institutional financial aid cannot exceed the cost of tuition for any individual semester.
+The combination of federal grants and institutional scholarships cannot exceed the cost of tuition per semester.
+Institutional scholarships will be reduced proportionately.
 The University uses "dependent status" as defined by the U.S. Department of Education's FAFSA application.